 PHS was set up to meet the public health challenges of today and tomorrow.
 Just as it was established, the COVID-19 pandemic took hold across the world.
 From day one, the organisation has rapidly adapted to respond to coronavirus while also remaining committed to addressing the long term challenges.

-Angela Leitch, Chief Executive, Public Health Scotland said:
+Angela Leitch, Chief Executive of PHS, said:

 “PHS staff, the wider public health workforce and local authorities should be proud of their flexibility, resilience and all that we have accomplished together this year.
 Our End of Year report highlights some of these collective contributions and reinforces that our first value was, is and will continue to be, collaboration.